OkuhleNdlebe/SpazaSafe/Reflection_on_Challenges_test_cases.md

 ### Maintaining Consistency and Traceability
 Maintaining consistency and traceability between requirements, use cases, and tests was crucial for successful project delivery.
 Inconsistencies can lead to misunderstandings, missed requirements, and defects.

-## Conclusion
-Translating requirements into use cases and tests is a complex but essential process in software development.
-By understanding and addressing the challenges involved, teams can ensure that the system meets stakeholder expectations and functions correctly.
-Continuous communication, structured approaches, comprehensive documentation, and the use of tools can significantly improve the quality and success of this process.